fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 It worked!

 Now let's try a real-world example.
-We'll download a bunch of webpages and report how long it took, with and without futures:
+We'll download a bunch of webpages and record how long it took, with and without futures:

 ``` ruby
 require 'benchmark'